netninja007/Debian_Builds/README.md

 # Debian_Builds
-This repository contains bash scripts that are used for Debian.
-Scripts should be run on a fresh install of Debian
+This repository contains bash scripts with the purpose of easing the installation of Debian services.